elral/MobiDude/readme.md

 ## Erase EEPROM

-For the above mentioned boards also an erase EEPROM .hex file is included.
-The files are in the folder `./Tools/ClearEEPROM_HEX`.
-Choose the file according your board.
-If you upload this firmware, the existing firmware and the eeprom content will be erased.
+Just hit the button `Reset EEPROM`.
+The clear EEPROM firmware will be uploaded and the EEPROM gets cleared.
+Messages are also copied into `log_Reset_EEPROM.txt`

 Afterwords upload your firmware file again.

 With version 1.0.2 of the EEPROM clear hex files the build in LED of the Arduinos will blink after clearing the EEPROM

 ## Dump EEPROM

+Just hit the button `Dump EEPROM`.
-For the above mentioned boards also a dump EEPROM .hex file is included.
+The dump EEPROM firmware will be uploaded and the EEPROM gets dumped into the log file `log_EEPROM_Dump.txt` For the above mentioned boards also a dump EEPROM .hex file is included.
 The files are in the folder `./Tools/DumpEEPROM_HEX`.
 Choose the file according your board.